 The ability to throw objects is an important skill for your toddler to learn and requires well-developed fine motor skills.
 However, aggressive throwing can become an issue.
 The best way to stop your toddler from throwing objects at your dog is to teach them what they can throw.

 Instead of throwing things at the dog, show your toddler how to play fetch with the dog.
-Your child may be throwing things because they want to play with the dog but they may not understand the dog doesn’t want to play.
+Your child may be throwing things because they want to play but they may not understand the dog doesn’t want to play or that throwing things at the dog is harmful.
 It’s also important to show your toddler how to read the dog’s reaction.